bastienwirtz/homer/docs/customservices.md

 The following configuration is available for the UptimeKuma service.
 Needs v1.13.1 or later because of the change in APIs due to [multiple status pages support](https://github.com/louislam/uptime-kuma/releases/tag/1.13.1).

-As usual, needs CORS to be enabled from the homer domain to uptime kuma.

 ```yaml
 - name: "Uptime Kuma"
   logo: "assets/tools/sample.png"